 Graduate Research Seminars: from term 2 onwards a weekly seminar session hosted by students in each Research Stream will offer students the opportunity to discuss current literature with each other and with relevant faculty conducting research within that stream.

-Grand Challenges Seminar: students will be responsible for organising the Grand Challenges Seminar series during the second term.
+Grand Challenges Seminars: students will be responsible for organising the Grand Challenges Seminar series during the second term.
 This will include identifying the Grand Challenges in Environmental Research, inviting speakers and arranging the meeting space, hosting the events in the second term and reporting on it via the DTP Student Blog.

 Impact & Engagement: from term 2, students will participate in an exciting array of training sessions aimed at building skills for achieving research impact in the public and private sectors.